poplarShift/arctic-nitrate-fluxes/paper/paper.md

 # Acknowledgments

 The present paper started taking shape around the 4th "Symposium on Pan-Arctic Integration", held in Motovun, Croatia, 2017, and we thank all participants for inspiring discussions.
+We also thank two anonymous reviewers for their help.

 We thank Andrey Novikhin (AARI) for preparing the nutrient measurements from the Laptev Sea shelf, Xiaogang Xing for quality-controlling and calibrating the Baffin Bay BGC Argo data, and Jørgen Bendtsen and Torben Vang for providing Young Sound bathymetry data.
 We are further grateful to Shigeto Nishino for clarifying discussions about his work in the Chukchi Sea.